The hitchhiker's guide to the IXPE data analysis: Introduction: The Imaging X-ray Polarimetry Explorer

 \section{Introduction: The Imaging X-ray Polarimetry Explorer}

-The Imaging X-ray Polarimetry Explorer (\ixpe), launched on 9 December 2021, is a NASA Small Explorer mission in collaboration with the Italian Space Agency (ASI) fully dedicated to X-ray polarimetry \cite{Soffitta2021,Weisskopf2022}. \ixpe has on board three identical co-aligned telescopes; each telescope consists of an X-ray mirror-module-assembly (MMA) having a $\sim$4\,m focal length and in the focus a polarization-sensitive detector, the Gas Pixel Detector (GPD) \cite{Baldini21}, providing imaging, timing, and spectral information within the 2--8\,keV energy range in addition to polarization.
+The Imaging X-ray Polarimetry Explorer (\ixpe), launched on 9 December 2021, is a NASA Small Explorer mission in collaboration with the Italian Space Agency (ASI), fully dedicated to X-ray polarimetry \cite{Soffitta2021,Weisskopf2022}. \ixpe has on board three identical co-aligned telescopes; each telescope consists of an X-ray mirror-module-assembly (MMA) having a $\sim$4\,m focal length and at the focus a polarization-sensitive detector, the Gas Pixel Detector (GPD) \cite{Baldini21}, providing imaging, timing, and spectral information within the 2--8\,keV energy range in addition to polarization.
 The mirrors and detectors are separated and aligned by a boom.
-The three \ixpe focal plane detector units (DUs) are clocked 120\degr apart to mitigate any detector-correlated residual effects on the determination of the polarization.
+The three \ixpe focal plane detector units (DUs) are clocked 120\degr apart to mitigate detector-correlated residual effects in the determination of polarization.

-Each DU hosts a GPD, having a $15\times15$\,mm$^2$ sensitive surface.
-These detectors are capable of detecting X-ray polarization based on the photoelectric effect, which is the main scattering process for X-ray photons.
-The photoelectric effect is due to the absorption of a photon from an atomic electron, mainly in the K shell, followed by the emission of a free electron (hereafter named photoelectron); when X-rays have the electric field vector along a preferential direction, $\phi_0$, they are polarized, and the photoelectron emission preferentially aligns to such a direction following the cross section equation \cite{Heitler1954}:
+Each DU hosts a GPD, having a $15\times15$\,mm$^2$ sensitive area.
+These detectors can detect X-ray polarization via the photoelectric effect, the primary process for X-ray photons.
+The photoelectric effect is due to the absorption of a photon from an atomic electron, mainly in the K shell, followed by the emission of a free electron (hereafter named photoelectron); when X-rays have the electric field vector along a preferential direction, $\phi_0$, they are polarized, and the photoelectron emission preferentially aligns to such a direction following the cross-section equation \cite{Heitler1954}:

-where $d\sigma_{\rm{K}}/d\Omega$ is the differential cross section with respect to the solid angle $\Omega$, $\phi$ and $\theta$ represent the azimuthal and polar angles of the photoelectron ejection direction, respectively, and $\beta$ is the electron velocity in units of light speed.
-Thus, the ejection direction of the photoelectrons shows an angular distribution modulated following a distribution ${\propto}\cos^2 (\phi - \phi_0)$ whose amplitude and phase provide information on the polarization degree and angle of the detected X-rays \cite{DiMarco22b}.
+where $d\sigma_{\rm{K}}/d\Omega$ is the differential cross section with respect to the solid angle $\Omega$, $\phi$ and $\theta$ represent the azimuthal and polar angles of the photoelectron ejection direction, respectively, and $\beta$ is the electron velocity in units of the speed of light.
+Thus, the ejection direction of the photoelectrons exhibits an angular distribution modulated by ${\propto}\cos^2 (\phi - \phi_0)$, whose amplitude and phase provide information on the degree and angle of polarization of the detected X-rays \cite{DiMarco22b}.